-The inaugural BBL player of the tournament, David Hussey once again had a strong season with the Melbourne Stars showing his all-round ability on numerous occasions.
+The inaugural BBL player of the tournament, David Hussey once again had a strong season with the Melbourne Stars showing his all-round ability on numerous occasions in BBL|03.

-The Stars are blessed to have secured the services of Hussey until BBL|04.
+The Stars are blessed to have secured the services of Hussey for another year.

 Huss is, without doubt, one of the best T20 batsmen in the world.
 A superstar in every aspect.